jeffwen/scdnd_traffic_sign/sdcnd_traffic_sign_writeup.md

 ![alt text][softmax5]
 ![alt text][softmax6]

-We got ~83.3% accuracy (5/6) were correctly classified with the 80 kph sign misclassified as 30 kph.
-This is understandable because the model might have mistaken the `8` as a `3`; however, when looking at the image, it seems quite obvious that the image is `80`.
+From the results above, it seems like the concerns mentioned were actually handled fairly well by the classifier.
+Most of the images with the skew and brightness concerns are handled well and the probabilities also show that the model was not "unsure" between classes (except for the 80 kph vs 30 kph sign).
+The model achieved a ~83.3% accuracy with 5/6 images correctly classified.
+The 80 kph sign was misclassified as 30 kph, but this is understandable because the model might have mistaken the `8` as a `3`.
+When looking at the image, it seems quite obvious that the image is `80`.
+Ultimately, I may have to add more 80 kph signs with various image translations to ensure the model does not mistakenly classify these signs.

 When compared to the test set, the unseen images has a lower accuracy, but it is because of the misclassification mentioned above.
-On the other images, the model is quite certain (high probability), but for the misclassified image there is at least visible uncertianty (in the bar graphs of the probabilities).
+On the other images, the model is quite certain (high probability), while for the misclassified image has visible uncertianty (in the bar graphs of the probabilities).
 Overall, the model seemed to to quite well on unseen data!

 ### Conclusions and Next Steps